droonga/droonga.org/community/index.md

  * [Issues - droonga/fluent-plugin-droonga](https://github.com/droonga/fluent-plugin-droonga/issues) for Droonga Engine.
  * [Issues - droonga/express-droonga](https://github.com/droonga/express-droonga/issues) for Protocol Adapter.

-The GitHub issues for Droonga Engine but you can use it for general problem.
+You can use the GitHub issues for Droonga Engine for general problem.
 The developers will move the created issue to suitable GitHub issues.

 ## How to contribute Droonga